ricardomm7/leaflink/docs/sprintB/us007/01.requirements-engineering/Readme.md

 > **Question:** Which attributes will you need for the vehicle's check-up?
 >
 > **Answer:** Plate number, date, kms at checkup

+> **Question:** When the user is registering a vehicle's check-up, it's supposed to insert vehicle ID, Date and Current Kms.
+My question is: Is this vehicle ID the license plate?
+Because in ther US006 it's supposed to register the license plate of the vehicle and not an vehicle ID.
+If these concepts are not the same where in the process the user register the vehicle ID?
+>
+> **Answer:** The business vehicle ID is the licence plate.